-In this comprehensive guide, we’ll explore the key principles of crafting high-converting PPC advertising copy that works across all the major advertising platforms – Facebook, Google, and LinkedIn.
+In this comprehensive guide, we’ll explore the key principles of crafting high-converting PPC advertising copy that works across all the major advertising platforms — from Facebook to Google to LinkedIn.

-The best way to learn PPC copywriting is to look at what great pay-per-click ads look like.
-These 16 ads will give you all the tools you need to write more effective ad copy and drive more conversions.
+The best way to learn PPC copywriting is to look at some great examples .
+These 16 ads will give you the inspiration you need to write effective ad copy and drive more conversions.

 1. Highlight the USP